Christmas. I think we can all agree it’s a pretty big deal.

 This season is a great time to host a series or event at your parish that is centered on Christmas and designed to impact and engage the people in your parish and community.

-So let’s talk about just five things you can do to make this Christmas season a time of engagement and outreach at your church.
+So, let’s talk about just five things you can do to make this Christmas season a time of engagement and outreach at your parish.

 1. Brand your events around your community, not your parish.